yingtaoren/yingtaoren.github.io/_pages/about.md

 My background and history
 ======
 I obtained my B.A. in Industrial Engineering from Beijing Jiaotong University in 2019 and my M.A. in Industrial Engineering in 2022.
-After that, I joined Honor company(former Huawei) as a machine learning engineer, responsible for the recommendation system.
+After that, I joined Honor company(former Huawei) as a machine learning engineer, responsible for the research and development of the recommendation system.
+Now I am a PhD student at UTS.

 ***News!***